umccr/MAF-summary/README.md

 --maf_dir | Directory with MAF files to be merged --maf_files | List of MAF files to be merged.
 Each file name is expected to be separated by comma --maf_fields | Fields to be kept in merged MAF.
-Options available: *All* (default), *Nonredundant* and *Basic* --output | Name for the merged MAF file
+Options available: *All* (default), *Nonredundant* and *Basic* --output | Location and name for the merged MAF file

 <br />